 Sanding between coats of polyurethane is advised.
 But, you need to wait for the polyurethane finish to completely cure and harden before you sand it.
 This is why it takes a while to complete the application of the polyurethane finish.

 The time it takes for the polyurethane to fully cure and harden depends on the type of polyurethane you applied.
 Water-based polyurethane for instance will cure within 24 hours, that’s because it uses water as its solvent.

 Oil-based polyurethane can take up to 48 hours to fully harden.
 This is because oil-based polyurethane uses oils as the solvent.
 And it takes longer for oil to be completely evaporated from the paint particles.

 When the polyurethane has fully cured and hardened, then it can be sanded.
 Polyurethane is a thin finish so if you sand the coat of polyurethane before it has completely cured, you will risk damaging the coat.

-Polyurethane is a clear finish so if you have anything but clear, you must have sanded the finish while it was still curing.
 The curing process is complete when the solvent is completely evaporated from the paint particles.

 Related Read: Do You Need to Sand Between Coats of Polycrylic?

 You shouldn’t apply polyurethane without sanding the surface first.
 This is because polyurethane is a clear finish.
 And, if you don’t sand imperfections on the surface will show after the polyurethane has dried.